amol9/imagebot/README.rst

 Features
 ========

-* Supported platforms: Linux / Python 2.7.
+* Supported platforms: Linux / Windows / Python 2.7.
 * Uses scrapy web crawling framework.
 * Maintains a database of all downloaded images to avoid duplicate downloads.
 * Optionally, it can scrape only under a particular url, e.g. scraping *\http://website.com/albums/new* with this option will only download from new album.